Lion (warship): The private Lion of Leith and privateer

 Mary of Guise also hired a private ship, called Lion in August 1554 to attack Borve Castle, Sutherland held by Iye Du Mackay.
 Hugh Kennedy of Girvanmains embarked 50 men of war and the royal gunner Hans Cochrane with a cannon.
-On New Year's Day 1560 this Lion captured a Portuguese merchant ship carrying cloth near the Isle of Wight; and later another carrying sugar and olives; Our Lady of Consolation of Oporto carrying figs; and Saint Anthony of Aviero laden with salt.
+On New Year's Day 1560 this Lion captured a Portuguese merchant ship carrying cloth near the Isle of Wight; and later another carrying sugar and olives; Our Lady of Consolation of Porto carrying figs; and Saint Anthony of Aviero laden with salt.
 The partners in this adventure and the Captain, John Edmondstone, fell out over the proceeds and brought the case to the court of the Lord High Admiral of Scotland, James Hepburn, 4th Earl of Bothwell.
 They produced a letter of marque dating to the time of James IV belonging to Robert Logan of Restalrig.
 A year later, another Captain of the Lion, Patrick Blackadder, came to the court on 13 May 1561, this time for two Portuguese ships carrying sugar, Peter and Holy Spirit, captured in the Wash in April 1561.
 Blackadder produced the captured Portuguese sailors and the original letter of marque given to Andrew Barton on 20 November 1506.
 Robert Barton's descendant John Moubray of Barnebougall made a counterclaim for ownership of the letter and a share of the spoil.

+The Lion and the Unicorn

 In February 1567, Lion of Leith and Unicorn of Leith were at the Port of London, and were licensed by Elizabeth I of England to carry bows and arrows and pewter vessels to Scotland for the Earl of Murray.
 This Lion was taken in 1567 by William Kirkcaldy of Grange in pursuit of the Earl of Bothwell to Shetland where he ran aground north of Bressay Sound.
+Both the Lion and the Unicorn (which belonged to Andrew Lamb) ran aground during the pursuit and were wrecked.